Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US008/01.requirements-engineering/Readme.md

 * There is a dependency to US004 since the agent receives a request from the owner trhough a phone call, or the application itself.
 Once he receives that request ,he than can validate the data, choose and announce it.
+* It also has a dependency on the US002 because the user story is a further extention ,with more features( ex: see the request list) of it.

 ### 1.5 Input and Output Data